 The primary objective of an incident response plan is to respond to incidents before they become a major setback.
-As the frequency and types of data breaches increase, the lack of an incident response plan can lead to longer recovery times and increased cost.
+As the frequency and types of data breaches increase, the lack of an incident response plan can lead to longer recovery times, increased cost, and further damage to your information security effectiveness.

 In this post you will learn about: